FrozenArcher/dotfiles/README.md

 * `-n|--no-backup` - This disables backup creation when updating or cleaning dotfiles.
 * `-r|--recover` - This recovers deleted dotfiles from the backup directory when cleaning.

-Overall, this script is useful for managing configuration files across multiple systems and ensuring consistency in your setup.

 ## Installing Everything

 ### Installing desktop environment dependencies: